Alejogb1/job-board/blog-data/how-to-change-the-project-status-to-complete-in-open-air.md

 id: "how-to-change-the-project-status-to-complete-in-open-air"
 ---

-alright, so you're looking to flip a project's status to 'complete' in open air. i've been there, done that, and got the t-shirt, more than once, and each time it's a little different depending on the specifics of your open air setup. it's not always as straightforward as you'd hope. let's break this down.
+, so you're looking to flip a project's status to 'complete' in open air. i've been there, done that, and got the t-shirt, more than once, and each time it's a little different depending on the specifics of your open air setup. it's not always as straightforward as you'd hope. let's break this down.

 first off, open air, as a platform, is quite configurable, which is a double edged sword. it means it can be powerful, but also that there isn't always one single way to do things. i'm assuming we're talking about a fairly standard project object within the open air ecosystem. we’re not going into those weird custom objects some places use that frankly, nobody understands. i've personally seen projects where they've used open air objects for things they really, really shouldn't have, like tracking lunch orders, and trust me, changing a status in those scenarios is… an adventure. i remember one place we moved to open air and someone setup the database as if it was a big excel sheet, i almost had to use a spork to fix that. i'm talking like hundreds of columns, it was insane. anyway, let's get back to our actual goal: setting a project's status to 'complete.'